 According to Kirchhoff's Current Law, or KCL as it is known, the sum of the currents entering a node equals the sum of the currents leaving a node.

-The unknown current and 11mA are entering the node and 27mA is leaving.
+The unknown current IC and 11mA are entering the node in the upper right and 27mA is leaving it.
 According to Kirchhoff's Current Law

 Kirchhoff's Current Law allows us to determine an unknown current based on known currents.
 To be honest, his voltage law is more important to tube amps.
 The nuances of power supply sag and some power tube calculations are notable exceptions.